Leukoplakia is a condition that causes white patches or plaques to develop on the tongue and mucosa in the mouth.

 - avoiding tobacco products of any kind

-- avoiding inhaled or smoked products including cannabis, cloves, and resin
+- avoiding inhaled or smoked products, including cannabis, cloves, and resin

 - reducing or stopping alcohol consumption

-- routine dental exams and cleaning
+- attending routine dental exams and maintaining dental hygiene

 - avoiding abrasive dental hygiene products, such as whiteners and rinses